oheil/Slint.jl/README.md

 # Slint.jl

-## This package is in an EARLY development state!
+## This package is in an EARLY development state

-## For Windows and Linux no build is needed anymore.
+## For Windows and Linux no build is needed anymore

 Slint GUI for Julia